Japanese occupation of the Philippines: Resistance

 One resistance group in the Central Luzon area was known as the Hukbalahap (Hukbo ng Bayan Laban sa Hapon), or the People's Anti-Japanese Army, organized in early 1942 under the leadership of Luis Taruc, a communist party member since 1939.
-The Huks armed some 30,000 people and extended their control over portions of Luzon.
-However, guerrilla activities on Luzon were hampered due to the heavy Japanese presence and infighting between the various groups. including Hukbalahap troops attacking American-led guerrilla units.
+By the end of the war, the Huks had armed some 30,000 people and extended their control over portions of Luzon, including most of the provinces of Tarlac, Pampanga and Nueva Ecija.
+However, guerrilla activities on Luzon were hampered due to the heavy Japanese presence and infighting between the various groups, including Hukbalahap troops attacking American-led guerrilla units.

-Cpt.
-Isao Yamazoe was a Japanese soldier known to have treated Filipinos of Dulag, Leyte fairly during their occupation.
-His death at the hands of guerillas was mourned by the people of Dulag.

-Lack of equipment, rough terrain and undeveloped infrastructure made coordination of these groups nearly impossible, and for several months in 1942, all contact was lost with the Philippine resistance forces.
+Lack of equipment, rough terrain, and undeveloped infrastructure made coordination of these groups nearly impossible, and for several months in 1942, all contact was lost with the Philippine resistance forces.
 Communications were restored in November 1942 when the reformed Philippine 61st Division on Panay island, led by Colonel Macario Peralta, was able to establish radio contact with the USAFFE command in Australia.
 This enabled the forwarding of intelligence regarding Japanese forces in the Philippines to the SWPA command, as well as consolidating the once sporadic guerrilla activities and allowing the guerrillas to help in the war effort.

 Increasing amounts of supplies and radios were delivered by submarine to aid the guerrilla effort.
 By the time of the Leyte invasion, four submarines were dedicated exclusively to the delivery of supplies.

 Other guerrilla units were attached to the SWPA, and were active throughout the archipelago.
 Some of these units were organized or directly connected to pre-surrender units ordered to mount guerrilla actions.
 An example of this was Troop C, 26th Cavalry.
 Other guerrilla units were made up of former Philippine Army and Philippine Scouts soldiers who had been released from POW camps by the Japanese.
-Others were combined units of Americans, military and civilian, who had never surrendered or had escaped after surrendering, and Filipinos, Christians and Moros, who had initially formed their own small units.
+Others were combined units of Americans, military and civilian, who had never surrendered or had escaped after surrendering, and Filipinos, Christians, and Moros, who had initially formed their own small units.
 Colonel Wendell Fertig organized such a group on Mindanao that not only effectively resisted the Japanese, but formed a complete government that often operated in the open throughout the island.
-Some guerrilla units would later be assisted by American submarines which delivered supplies, evacuate refugees and the injured, as well as inserted individuals and whole units, such as the 5217th Reconnaissance Battalion, and Alamo Scouts.
+Some guerrilla units would later be assisted by American submarines which delivered supplies, evacuate refugees and the injured, as well as inserted individuals and whole units, such as the 5217th Reconnaissance Battalion and Alamo Scouts.

 By the end of the war, some 277 separate guerrilla units, made up of some 260,715 individuals, fought in the resistance movement.
 Select units of the resistance would go on to be reorganized and equipped as units of the Philippine Army and Constabulary.

 Chief Justice José Abad Santos appointed by President Quezon as the acting president of the Philippines on his behalf while the Commonwealth government was in exile in the United States.
 Santos was killed by the Japanese.